POLYEDGE

 Current Opportunities

-Shown on the Overview tab, this table lists markets where the model detects mispricing of at least 2%.
+Shown on the Overview tab, this table lists markets where the model detects mispricing of at least the configured minimum edge threshold (currently 7%).
 The "Edge" column is the percentage difference between our model's probability and the market price.
 "Kelly" shows the optimal bet fraction.
 "Size" shows the dollar amount.
 Opportunities are refreshed automatically every 5 minutes by the tactical scheduler.

 Calibration Tab